Title: First Wave

 Materials: Acrylic paint on layered transparencies, lightbox, framework

-(Photography credit: Kichirō Okamura)
+(Photography in Japan credit: Kichirō Okamura)

 Play Video